scality/RestBlockDriver/README.md

 will be properly added.
 You might want to check which ones could be added by listing the mirrors if you cannot add all your mirrors.

-Also, the volumes present in the repository of the first mirror added will be automatically attached as devices by the driver.
-In case some devices might fail to attach, the operation isn't atomic and the driver will try to attach all volumes anyways.
-Any failure might just lead to some missing attached volumes.
-To fix that, please refer to the debug/rescue /sys files "attach" and "detach"

 Be careful, though:
  * Every mirror must point to the same volume repository.
 Doing otherwise is an unsupported use, and behavior is undefined and untested